As ‘buy now, pay later’ plans grow, so do delinquencies

 “I generally plan purchases that I make using PayPal ‘Pay in 4’ so that my due dates for purchases land on my pay dates, as the due dates are every other week,” said Desiree Moore, 35, from Georgia.

-Francis, the technical analyst, said it’s now common among her friends to pay for travel with installment loans, as to not completely drain their bank accounts in case of emergencies.
+Francis, the technical analyst, said it’s now common among her friends to pay for travel with the installment loans, to not completely drain their bank accounts in case of emergencies.

 “If I come back home from vacation and have two flat tires, and I just spent all that money on plane tickets, that’s $400 you don’t have at the moment,” she said.
 “Most people don’t have savings.
 They just have enough for those flat tires.”

-Note: This story has been corrected to say PayPal’s volume of buy now, pay later transactions was $4.9 billion.
-An earlier version incorrectly reported the $4.9 billion as revenue from such transactions.